 A good rule for being confident in cooking is using fresh and seasonal ingredients: this little trick significantly increases the probability of obtaining a great result (see reason #8 of “The 10 funny (but true) reasons why you are a disastrous cook“).
-And since apple season is just around the corner (see this very useful chart for year 2016), I would love to share with you another precious family recipe that makes the most of all these delicious apples, and is guaranteed to amaze your family or guests.
-And if you still have leftover apples after making this, remember these other two delightful recipes: “Apple crumble pie” and “Golden Apple muffins”
+And since apple season is just around the corner (see this very useful chart for year 2019), I would love to share with you another precious family recipe that makes the most of all these delicious apples, and is guaranteed to amaze your family or guests.

 This scrumptious apple coffee cake is almost totally made out of apples (about 2 or more pounds of apples for a 9″ round pan) and few other ingredients.
 It takes about an hour to be prepared.
 Most of that time is the tedious work of peeling and cutting the apples.
 With the use of a food processor the dough will be ready in the blink of an eye!
 As for the taste, this fluffy, moist, fragrant pie is perfectly suited for a tea/coffee snack, or considering the strange similarity to “brioches“, Italians opt for it as a perfect sweet and “light” breakfast, or, sided by a warm custard and sprinkled with sliced almonds could also be served as a fancy dessert.

 about 4-5 apples (better if Golden Apples) – 4-5 mele Golden

 1 stick plus 1 tbs. warm unsalted butter (9 tbs.) – 130 gr. burro

 1 yolk – 1 tuorlo

 1 and 1/2 cups all purpose flour – 200 gr. farina

 2 Tbs. baking powder – 1 bustina di lievito per dolci